squareblob/MountAugusta/Constitution.md

 ## D. Retrials

-I. If there is new evidence that suggests that an individual convicted of a crime is innocent, they may demand a retrial in which any new evidence may be presented.
+i.
+If there is new evidence that suggests that an individual convicted of a crime is innocent, they may demand a retrial in which any new evidence may be presented.
 Such a trial shall be conducted in the same way as a regular trial.
 If the individual is not convicted in the new trial, they shall be cleared of the crime in question and all punishments shall be lifted immediately.

-II.
+ii.
 Mistrials

 > a.
 Following the completion of a trial, should the defendant, plaintiff or any resident feel that the ruling or process by which the trial was conducted violated the constitutional rights of either the defendant or the plaintiff or otherwise significantly undermined fair treatment or due process under the law, they may initiate a vote to declare it a mistrial.
 The request should be made in the trial's verdict thread should it still be accessible, otherwise a new thread should be created on /r/MtAugusta or /r/mtaugustajustice.
 >